ahmadiehsan/personal_docs/docs/data_science/ai/machine_learning/classification/lda.md

 Suppose we have a collection of three documents:

-- Document 1: “I love playing football with my friends.”
+- Document 1: "I love playing football with my friends."
-- Document 2: “The football match was intense and exciting.”
+- Document 2: "The football match was intense and exciting."
-- Document 3: “My new laptop has an amazing battery life and performance.”
+- Document 3: "My new laptop has an amazing battery life and performance."

 We want to discover two topics (K = 2) in this document collection.